Sony FE 35mm f/1.4 GM Review

 The Sony FE 35mm f/1.4 GM in Action

 The Sony FE 35mm f/1.4 GM is well-balanced on the Sony A7R IV and the combination does not feel too heavy.
-I was surprised to find out it is only 0.44 lb / 200 g heavier than my Fujifilm X-Pro3 with the XF 23mm f/1.4 R.
+I was surprised to learn that it is only 0.44 lb / 200 g heavier than my Fujifilm X-Pro3 with the XF 23mm f/1.4 R.

 The aperture ring is pushed out on the lens barrel and I found this a comfortable position for it.
 Autofocus is fast and silent with the dual linear AF motors and the internal focusing is nice as the lens does not protrude when focusing.